DusanDotlic/sase-exam/README.md

 ## Requirements
 - PHP 8.1+ with Composer
-- MySQL / MariaDB
+- MySQL
-- XAMPP or Apache with SSL enabled
+- Apache with SSL enabled
 - Git

 ---